agt/tritonai-admission-webhook/README.md

-**Summary:** the hardcoded constraints satisfy every control in the PSS **Restricted** profile that is expressible at the pod/container securityContext level, except for `capabilities.drop ALL`, seccomp, AppArmor, SELinux, hostProcess, and host-ports checks, which are not currently enforced.
+**Summary:** the hardcoded constraints satisfy every control in the PSS **Restricted** profile that is expressible at the pod/container securityContext level, except for `capabilities.drop ALL` (but .add is restricted), seccomp, AppArmor, SELinux, hostProcess (Windows-only), and host-ports checks, which are not currently enforced.

 ---